 - Reading trashy novels.
 I know that I should be reading professional development books, but the truth is that nothing takes your mind away from the pandemic like a juicy novel, think Danielle Steele.

 - An attitude of gratitude.
 I remind myself how lucky I am and what a great life I have.
-I have a truly awesome, loving family, great friends, I feel fortunate to have a job, and I live in a wonderful place.
-I am blessed.
+I am blessed with a fantastic, loving family and great friends, and I feel fortunate to have a job and live in a wonderful place.

 For all of you who like me haven’t paid much attention to our mental health and are feeling a bit off, you are not alone.
 Hopefully, you will read my suggestions and see if any of them work for you.
 There are many other things you can do to help alleviate some of the anxiety including yoga, art classes, and meditation.
 At Sapoznik, we created a virtual wellness calendar with all sorts of classes that are updated weekly and are complimentary.
 I encourage you to check it out at www.sapoznik.com.